Hot flexural strength of ceramics - Testing your technical ceramics at high temperatures

 Analogous to the 3-point bending test at room temperature, here the specimen is bedded on 2 rollers and heated to the desired temperature.
 A thermocouple located nearby ensures accuracy.
 After a short rest phase, a stamp is applied to the sample from above, which applies increasing force to the sample until it breaks.

 In addition, the deflection of the sample during increasing load until break can be recorded.
-This enables the calculation of the Young’s modulus or the V-modulus.
+This enables the calculation of the Young’s modulus.

-Where are the limits of hot bending strength?
+Where are the limits of hot flexural strength?

-We would be pleased to contact you to discuss the possibilities of hot bending strength testing of your ceramic.
+We would be pleased to discuss the possibilities of hot bending strength testing of your ceramic.

 What other testing methods does WZR offer at high temperatures?

-In addition to the testing of thermal elongation we offer the testing of thermal expansion.
+In addition to the testing of thermal elongation we offer the testing of the thermal shock resistance and the thermal expansion.